 - Don’t share invitation links on social media.

-- Stay on top of any software security patches provided by VTC companies.
+- Stay on top of any software security patches provided by video-teleconferencing (VTC) companies.

 Integrated UC for more secure meetings